Aleksandr Vlasov (politician): Career

 Vlasov worked as a foreman in an eastern Siberia mine.
 He left the job less than in a year and joined the Communist Party in 1956.
 Then he began to work in the Komsomol.

 In 1965, Vlasov was named as second secretary of Yakut party obkom.
 He also worked a member of the military council of the North Caucasian military district when Gorbachev was working there.
 Vlasov began to work at the central committee of the Communist Party in Moscow from 1972.
-He was promoted to first secretary of the party in 1975.
+He was promoted to first secretary of the party in the Checheno-Ingush ASSR in 1975.
 Then Vlasov became first secretary of the party in Rostov in southern Russia in 1984.

 In January 1986, Vlasov was appointed interior minister, replacing Vitaly Fedorchuk in the post.
 Then Vlasov was appointed to the Politburo as a non-voting member in late September 1988.
 His tenure as interior minister lasted until 10 October 1988.
 Vadim Bakatin replaced him as interior minister.

 Vlasov was elected as prime minister of the Russian Republic by the Supreme Soviet on 3 October 1988.
 He succeeded Vitaly Vorotnikov in the post.

 Vlasov was nominated for presidency of the Supreme Soviet in May 1990.
 However, he lost the election to Boris Yeltsin who outpolled him, 535 votes to 467, receiving just 4 votes more than the minimum required for election.